Ranjith-singh/HealthSphere/readme.txt

             use path arg in predicate to monitor filter to navigate if the path is called remove the exposed patientService port

+authService:
+    controller:
+        create a authenticate method in the controller at /login route
+    service:
+        get the user details from the LoginRequestDto's email get passwordEncoder:
+            use SecurityFilterChain method which intern uses HttpSecurity arg to: permit all requests using authorizeHttpRequests method
+                crsf method for cross file resource sharing And then build the HttpSecurity
+            compare the passwords using the passwordEncoder method from SecurityConfig which intern uses bcrypt passwordEncoder if password matches create a jwtToken form User model and jwtSecret using Base64.getDecoder.decode method to get byte array from the String using UTF-8 encoding then the byte array is converted to Key type using the hmacShaKeyFor method then the key is used for signing of the token created using JWTS framework note :
+            keep the return type as Optional<String> because : match password return password
+                unmatched password return null